khanshoaib3/minecraft-access/README.md

 1. The default narrator speaks even if the narrator is turned off.
 2. (Linux only) xdotool is not recognised even if it is installed.
 3. (Linux only) Minecraft says not narrator available even if flite is installed.

+## Contribution

+Any type of contribution is welcome, please go to the [issues page](https://github.com/khanshoaib3/minecraft-access/issues) for more details. ❤